cnsuhao/engine1/docs/Methodology/RespiratoryMethodology.md

 #### Driver Pressure Source

-The %BioGears %Respiratory System interacts with other systems in the engine to receive feedback and adjust spontaneous breathing for homeostasis.
+The %Respiratory System interacts with other systems in the engine to receive feedback and adjust spontaneous breathing for homeostasis.
 To accurately model the respiratory response under various physiological and pathological conditions, a robust %Respiratory Model that responds to mechanical stresses and chemical stimuli is required.
-To this end, the %BioGears
+To this end, the engine
 %Respiratory System employs a time-dependent pressure source based on a chemical feedback mechanism that mimics the respiratory response to blood gas levels as sensed by the central and peripheral chemoreceptors.
 The pressure source